n2k/dockpeek/README.md

 ## 🏷️ Container Labels

-Customize how containers appear and behave in Dockpeek:
+Customize how containers appear and behave in dockpeek:

 ```yaml
 services: